 - The journal must have a properly registered ISSN (i.e., a confirmed record for the journal in the official Register of the ISSN International Centre) for the publication format (e.g., print or electronic) that will be reviewed.
 If the journal has a valid electronic format, only the electronic version will be evaluated.

 - The journal must have been published for at least 12 months in the format (print or electronic) that will be used for the review.

-- A minimum of 40 peer reviewed articles (e.g., original research or review articles, clinical case reports) must be published in final form.
+- The journal must have published a minimum of 40 peer-reviewed articles (e.g., original research or review articles, clinical case reports) in final form.

 - The journal must meet MEDLINE’s language guidelines.

 NLM also expects publishers to have at least a two-year history of quality scholarly publishing in the life sciences.
 NLM may consider an application from a publisher that has been publishing scholarly content for less than two years if there is evidence that the management and individuals responsible for editorial quality and operations have adequate experience in comparable positions at other organizations.
 Such applicants must still meet all the journal requirements outlined in this section.

 This section provides a step-by-step breakdown of the MEDLINE application and review process.

 For a journal to be considered for MEDLINE, a publisher or editor must first submit an application via the MEDLINE Publisher Portal.
 Information you will need to provide in the application includes:

 - Date of first publication and publication frequency